-Markets analyzed in the Doctorate in International Business specialization Africa:
+Markets analysed in the Doctorate in International Business specialisation Africa:

-Research areas of the Doctorate in International Business (DIB) specialization Africa:
+Research areas of the Doctorate in International Business (DIB) specialisation Africa:

-- The doctoral student should select the most appropriate subjects for his
+- The Doctoral student should select the most appropriate subjects for his thesis.

 - Minimum ECTS to be selected is 20, and the maximum is 60.